← Guides

 Step 5 — drop the W-strings back into the same component:

-The redesign decisions surface immediately: does the title clamp at two lines with an ellipsis, or is the card allowed to grow vertically?
-The tag list wraps onto multiple rows — does it stop at a max row count and show +N more?
-The description height pushes the cover plate out of vertical rhythm — is that acceptable, or does the description need a clamp?
+The decisions surface immediately.
+Does the title clamp at two lines with an ellipsis, or does the card grow vertically?
+The tag list wraps onto multiple rows — does it cap at a max row count and show +N more?
+The description pushes the cover plate out of vertical rhythm — is that acceptable, or does the description need a clamp?

 Rule 2 — Three times the functions